lbryio/lbry-android/DOCKER.md

 ## Step 6/6
 - Download [Android File Transfer](https://www.android.com/filetransfer) and install it.
 - On your Android device, install [File Explorer](https://play.google.com/store/apps/details?id=com.mauriciotogneri.fileexplorer).
-- Plug in your Android device and swipe down from the top into the "USB for file transfer" settings (or similar name on your device) and make sure "Transfer files" is selected.
+- Plugin your Android device and swipe down from the top into the "USB for file transfer" settings (or similar name on your device) and make sure "Transfer files" is selected.
 - Open **Android File Transfer** on your computer and drag and drop `STEP_4_FILENAME` from your Desktop to the `Downloads` folder on the Android device.
-- Back on the Android device, navigate to `STEP_4_FILENAME` in the `Downloads` folder and tap it to begin installation.
+- Back on the Android device, navigate to `STEP_4_FILENAME` in the `Downloads` folder and tap it to begin the installation.